Skip to content

 Bottom Line

-Test automation is fundamentally the best way to avoid a repetitive task that can eliminate manual testing.
+Test automation is fundamentally the best way to avoid a repetitive tasks that can eliminate manual testing.
 With WebDriver support, testing a website or web app within the browser interface has become quite effortless.

 You have multiple browsers supported with their web drivers that you can check for compatibility issues.
 However, with the help of programming languages like Python, when integrated with WebDriver, you can automate the manual task that needs your web browser.